 |Gatekeeping||Gatekeeping the ethical responsibility of counselor educators and supervisors to monitor and evaluate an individual’s knowledge, skills, and professional dispositions required by competent professional counselors and to remediate or prevent those that are lacking in professional competence from becoming counselors.|

-|Group supervision||a tutorial and mentoring relationship between a member of the counseling professional and more than two counseling students.|
+|Group supervision||A tutorial and mentoring relationship between a member of the counseling professional and more than two counseling students.|

+|Individual||Supervision a tutorial and mentoring relationship between a member of the counseling professional and one counseling student.
 Internship a distinctly defined, post-practicum, supervised clinical experience in which the student refines and enhances basic counseling or student development knowledge and skills, and integrates and authenticates professional knowledge and skills related to program objectives.|

 |Key performance Indicators (KPIs)||Student learning outcomes that are connected to the required curriculum and that program faculty have chosen to represent student knowledge